wreck888/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+    The DOM stands for Document Object Model.
+It is an object representation of html elements of a webpage.

 2. What is an event?

+    Events are actions that happen on the page.
+It happens when a user interacts or manipulates the page and triggers an 'event' to fire.
+For example when a user clicks on the page, it is an event.

 3. What is an event listener?

+    An event listener is function or procedure in the program that waits for an event to occur.
+When the event listener is triggered, it fires off the event.

 4. Why would we convert a NodeList into an Array?

+    Converting a Nodelist into an array allows use to use array methods like .map() and .filter().

 5. What is a component?

+    Components are independent pieces of code that consists of html, css, and javascript that are reusable in a website or application.